Strange Fruit: Billie Holiday's performances and recordings

 One version of events claims that Barney Josephson, the founder of Café Society in Greenwich Village, New York's first integrated nightclub, heard the song and introduced it to Billie Holiday.
 Other reports say that Robert Gordon, who was directing Holiday's show at Café Society, heard the song at Madison Square Garden and introduced it to her.
 Holiday first performed the song at Café Society in 1939.
-She said that singing it made her fearful of retaliation but, because its imagery reminded her of her father, she continued to sing the piece, making it a regular part of her live performances.
+She said that singing it made her fearful of retaliation but, because its imagery reminded her of her father Clarence Halliday, she continued to sing the piece, making it a regular part of her live performances.
 Because of the power of the song, Josephson drew up some rules: Holiday would close with it; the waiters would stop all service in advance; the room would be in darkness except for a spotlight on Holiday's face; and there would be no encore.
 During the musical introduction to the song, Holiday stood with her eyes closed, as if she were evoking a prayer.

 Holiday approached her recording label, Columbia, about the song, but the company feared reaction by record retailers in the South, as well as negative reaction from affiliates of its co-owned radio network, CBS.
 When Holiday's producer John Hammond also refused to record it, she turned to her friend Milt Gabler, owner of the Commodore label.
 Holiday sang "Strange Fruit" for him a cappella, and moved him to tears.
-Columbia gave Holiday a one-session release from her contract so she could record it; Frankie Newton's eight-piece Café Society Band was used for the session.
+Columbia gave Holiday a one-session release from her contract so she could record it; Frankie Newton's eight-piece Café Society Band was used for the session in an arrangement by Newton.
 Because Gabler worried the song was too short, he asked pianist Sonny White to improvise an introduction.
 On the recording, Holiday starts singing after 70 seconds.
 It was recorded on April 20, 1939.
 Gabler worked out a special arrangement with Vocalion Records to record and distribute the song.